sukriti-kuila/sukriti-kuila/README.md

 - 🌱 I’m currently learning Spring
-- 👯 I’m looking to collaborate on Java based projects
+- 👯 I’m looking to collaborate on Java-based projects
 - 😄 Pronouns: He/Him
 - 💬 Ask me about **anything**
 - 📫 How to reach me: **sukritikuila22@gmail.com**